emilkaram/Self-Driving-Cars-extended-kalman-filter-c-Project-udacity--Term2--Project1/README.md

 On the other hand, radar uses non-linear equations, so the update step involves linearizing the equations with the Jacobian matrix.

+ # Tools.cpp:
+ in Tools.ccp i calculated  the RMSE and Jacobian matrix

  ![](https://github.com/emilkaram/Self-Driving-Cars-extended-kalman-filter-c-Project-udacity--Term2--Project1/blob/master/img/6.png)

+ # Conclusion:
+My algorithm run against Dataset 1 and 2 in the simulator which is the same as "data/obj_pose-laser-radar-synthetic-input.txt" in the repository and px, py, vx, and vy RMSEs wereless than the values [.11, .11, 0.52, 0.52].